 In remembrance of the Pulse victims, the City of Mount Dora will host two Unity Blood Drives for One Blood in front of City Hall.
 The first will be Monday, June 11 from 6 p.m. to 9 p.m.
 It will be followed by another on Tuesday, June 12 from 9 a.m. to 1 p.m.
 Two Big Red Buses will be parked at 510 N. Baker Street, downtown.

 At the film screening, donations will be accepted to help with improvements to the Community Building, including equipment needs to continue to bring high-quality productions to Mount Dora.

 Doors for the screening open at 6:30 p.m. and the movie starts at 7:00 p.m.

-For more news and events in Mount Dora, Tavares & Eustis, download the area's free mobile app.
-Free subscriptions to the monthly issue of Mount Dora Buzz are available here.
+For more news and events in Mount Dora, Tavares & Eustis, click here.
+Find out what's happening locally with just a tap on your phone by downloading the area's free mobile app.
+Monthly issues of Mount Dora Buzz are available here.

 Write something about yourself.
 No need to be fancy, just an overview.